-1. FOR ART MAJORS WHO WANT A SECONDARY ENDORSEMENT (5-12): Students majoring in Art who desire lowa Teacher Certification with an Art secondary endorsement must complete all requirements for the BA in Studio Art degree, the Secondary Education Program and ARTS4350 Art for the Secondary School as the appropriate methods course.

-2. FOR ART MAJORS WHO WANT A COMBINATION ENDORSEMENT (K-8 AND 5-12): Students majoring in Art who desire Iowa Teacher Certification with an elementary and secondary Art endorsement must complete all requirements for the BA in Studio Art degree, the Combination Program with ARTS3300 Art for the Elementary School and ARTS4350 Art for the Secondary School as the appropriate methods courses.

-3. FOR ART MAJORS WHO WANT AN ELEMENTARY ENDORSEMENT (K-8).
-Students majoring in Art who desire lowa Teacher Certification with a K-8 Art endorsement must complete all requirements for the BA in Studio Art degree, the Secondary Education Program (5-12 grade level requirements), substituting ARTS3300 and EDUC4400 for ARTS4350 and EDUC4420, respectively.

-4. FOR NON-ART MAJORS WHO WANT A SECONDARY ART ENDORSEMENT (5-12).
-Non-art majors desiring a secondary Art endorsement (5-12) in Iowa must complete a major in a secondary teaching field, the Secondary

-Education Program with ARTS4350 Art for the Secondary School as the appropriate methods course, and the following courses:
+- 1. FOR ART MAJORS WHO WANT A SECONDARY ENDORSEMENT (5-12): Students majoring in Art who desire lowa Teacher Certification with an Art secondary endorsement must complete all requirements for the BA in Studio Art degree, the Secondary Education Program and ARTS4350 Art for the Secondary School as the appropriate methods course. - 2.
+FOR ART MAJORS WHO WANT A COMBINATION ENDORSEMENT (K-8 AND 5-12): Students majoring in Art who desire Iowa Teacher Certification with an elementary and secondary Art endorsement must complete all requirements for the BA in Studio Art degree, the Combination Program with ARTS3300 Art for the Elementary School and ARTS4350 Art for the Secondary School as the appropriate methods courses. - 3.
+FOR ART MAJORS WHO WANT AN ELEMENTARY ENDORSEMENT (K-8).
+Students majoring in Art who desire Iowa Teacher Certification with a K-8 Art endorsement must complete all requirements for the BA in Studio Art degree, the Secondary Education Program (5-12 grade level requirements), substituting ARTS3300 and EDUC4400 for ARTS4350 and EDUC4420, respectively. - 4.
+FOR NON-ART MAJORS WHO WANT A SECONDARY ART ENDORSEMENT (5-12).
+Non-art majors desiring a secondary Art endorsement (5-12) in Iowa must complete a major in a secondary teaching field, the Secondary Education Program with ARTS4350 Art for the Secondary School as the appropriate methods course, and the following courses:

-ARTS1210 2-D Design 3 s.h.
-ARTS1220 3-D Design 3 s.h.
 ARTS1230 Drawing 3 s.h.

-ARTS2300 Art History Survey: Ancient to Medieval or ARTS2310 Art History Survey: Renaissance to Modern 3 s.h.
+ARTS2300 Art History Survey: Ancient to Medieval or

 ARTS3100 Modern to Contemporary Art History 3 s.h.

 Studio Courses 9 s.h.

 Choose from ARTS2250 Painting, ARTS2900 Topics in Art, ARTS3200 Printed Image, ARTS3240 Eco Art & Ceramics, ARTS3260 Experimental Media and Processes, or ARTS3280 Sculpture.